 Q: How many follow-up appointments will I need until I achieve my treatment goals?

-The number of follow-up appointments varies from person to person.
-Some patients notice improvement within a few weeks; others benefit from more frequent visits for closer monitoring.
+The number of follow-up appointments varies from person to person, depending on your individual needs.
 Whatever your path looks like, we're here to guide you through it.

 Q: Do I have to take psychiatric medication?